cosmos/cosmos-sdk/docs/docs/core/08-events.md

 ## Subscribing to Events

-You can use Tendermint's [Websocket](https://docs.tendermint.com/master/tendermint-core/subscription.html#subscribing-to-events-via-websocket) to subscribe to Events by calling the `subscribe` RPC method:
+You can use CometBFT's [Websocket](https://docs.tendermint.com/master/tendermint-core/subscription.html#subscribing-to-events-via-websocket) to subscribe to Events by calling the `subscribe` RPC method:

 ```json
 {